GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 Trigger the device to send its data + configuration payload, by pressing the button in the following sequence: short-short-long press.
-Fun fact: short-short-long corresponds with the letter 'u', in [Morse code](https://en.wikipedia.org/wiki/Morse_code) for: 'Update device configuration'.
+Fun fact: short-short-long corresponds with the letter 'u', in [Morse code](https://en.wikipedia.org/wiki/Morse_code) for "Update device configuration".

 After pressing the sequence, the device light should display three bursts, signifying the three radio transmissions (TX) for the message.
 Followed by the ring remaining blinking for up to 20 seconds or more.
 This blinking signifies that the device is waiting for the Sigfox downlink message reception window.

 After transmitting the downlink request message, the device waits for 20 seconds, and then opens the radio in receiving (RX) mode for a 25 seconds window.
-The backend system (Google Cloud) has to return the device configuration to Sigfox Backend during the 20 second sleep time, and Sigfox has to transmit the configuration to the device during the 25 second window.
+The backend system (GCP) must return the device configuration to the Sigfox backend during the 20 second sleep time, and Sigfox must transmit the configuration to the device during the 25 second window.

-The device sets a flag `ack: True`, to mark the message as a 'Downlink requested' message.
-The payload in this case is the 4 bytes sensor readings structure, followed by the 8 bytes device current configuration structure.
-For more information, please refer to the [downlink sequence diagram](https://cloud.google.com/community/tutorials/sigfox-gw#requesting-downlink-configurations-from-a-device) in the integration guide.
+The device sets a flag `ack: True`, to mark the message as a "Downlink requested" message.
+The payload in this case is the 4-byte sensor readings structure, followed by the 8-byte device current configuration structure.
+For more information, see the [downlink sequence diagram](https://cloud.google.com/community/tutorials/sigfox-gw#requesting-downlink-configurations-from-a-device) in the integration guide.

 #### Step 2: